 I also write music for listening to, using a combination of flutes, voice, fiddle and electronics.

 My rates vary depending on the nature of the commission, so please get in touch to discuss your needs/request.

-Dr Diljeet Kaur Bhachu is a Scottish-Indian researcher-activist-musician based in Glasgow and Edinburgh.
-Graduating from the renowned BA Applied Music programme at the University of Strathclyde in 2011, where she also completed her Masters, she has currently completed a PhD at the University of Edinburgh, with funding from the AHRC through the Scottish Graduate School for Arts and Humanities (SGSAH).
+Dr Diljeet Kaur Bhachu FHEA FRSA is a musician, educator, researcher and activist based in Glasgow.
+Graduating from the renowned BA Applied Music programme at the University of Strathclyde in 2011, where she also completed her Masters, she completed her PhD at the University of Edinburgh in 2019, with funding from the AHRC through the Scottish Graduate School for Arts and Humanities (SGSAH).
 Diljeet’s current work portfolio includes teaching at several HEIs, and conducting research on behalf of the EDIMS network into EDI issues in Music HE.
 She is also a Fellow in Music Education and Participation at the Royal Northern College of Music, focussing on inclusive pedagogy, and development and evaluation in the RNCM’s widening access work.